QUOTES-Reaction to Israel's Rafah evacuation call | Law-Order

 "An Israeli offensive in #Rafah would mean more civilian suffering & deaths.
 The consequences would be devastating for 1.4 million people. @UNRWA is not evacuating: the Agency will maintain a presence in Rafah as long as possible & will continue providing lifesaving aid to people."
 ISRAELI MILITARY SPOKESPERSON NADAV SHOSHANI

 "This morning, and according to the operational plans that were approved by the government, we begin a limited scope operation to temporarily evacuate residents in the eastern part of Rafah.
 This is not a wide scale evacuation of Rafah, this is a limited scope operation in the area of eastern Rafah, as you can see in the maps we put out."
-AMINAH ADWAN, PALESTINIAN IN RAFAH:

-"We have been awake since 2:00 am because of the bombardment, and we woke up in the morning to find rain pouring, we drowned in the rain, our clothes and items as well - we are out on the streets.
-We also woke up to much worse news, to evacuate Rafah.
-"The biggest genocide will take place, the biggest catastrophe will take place in Rafah.
-I call on the whole Arab world to interfere for a ceasefire - let them interfere and save us from what we are in.
-We are tired and over this."
+ABU RAED, REFUGEE IN RAFAH

+"It has been raining heavily and we don't know where to go.
+I have been worried that this day may come, I have now to see where I can take my family."
+ISRAELI DEFENCE MINISTER YOAV GALLANT

+"Minister Gallant briefed the (U.S.) Secretary (of Defence) on the attack conducted by the Hamas terrorist organization, in which approximately 10 projectiles were fired from the area adjacent to the Rafah Crossing toward the area of the Kerem Shalom humanitarian crossing.
+During their discussion, Minister Gallant discussed the efforts undertaken to achieve the release of hostages and indicated that at this stage, Hamas refuses the frameworks at hand.
+Minister Gallant emphasized that military action is required, including in the area of Rafah, at the lack of an alternative."

 ISRAELI FOREIGN MINISTER ISRAEL KATZ "Our just war in Gaza continues with the exact same goals: the release of all hostages and the defeat of Hamas."